flatt-security/shisho/docs/content/getting-started.md

 Shisho enables you to analyze and transform your code.
 All you need to do is just two steps:

 1. Set up your environment
-2. Write a rule / ruleset
+2. Write a rule / rule set

 # Set up your environment